odrive/gateway-api/README.md

 ## Testing your Gateway
 Use the following applications to access and exercise your gateway implementation:
 - [Gateway Shell](https://github.com/odrive/gateway-api/blob/main/gateway-shell.md) - Interactive command-line interface.
-- Gateway Sync - Desktop sync folder.
+- Odrive client - Desktop sync folder.
+Contact **support@odrive.com** for details.

 ## Publishing your Gateway
-Make the integration available to odrive.
+Make the integration available to Odrive.
 Several options are available:

-1. Publish the Storage Gateway privately and allow odrive users to connect with Gateway credentials.
+1. Publish the Storage Gateway privately and allow Odrive users to connect with Gateway credentials.
-2. Submit your Storage Gateway to odrive to be included as an official source.
+2. Submit your Storage Gateway to Odrive to be included as an official source.
-3. Partner with odrive to integrate sync functionality into your product.
+3. Partner with Odrive to integrate sync functionality into your product.

 # Reference Implementations